kserve/community/docs/SUBPROJECTS.md

 # KServe Subprojects

-This document outlines the subprojects under the KServe umbrella, their leadership, contribution guidelines, and maturity status.
+This document outlines the subprojects under the KServe umbrella, their maintainers, contribution guidelines, and maturity status.

 ## Current Subprojects